-Research and development expenses consist of costs incurred in the discovery, development and testing of our products and other products in development incorporating our traits.
-These expenses consist primarily of employee salaries and benefits, fees paid to subcontracted research providers, fees associated with in-licensing technology, land leased for field trials, chemicals and supplies, and other external expenses.
-These costs are expensed as incurred.
+Research and development expenses consist of costs incurred in the development and testing of our products and other products in development incorporating our traits.
+These expenses currently consist primarily of fees paid to product formulation consultants and are expensed as incurred.
 Additionally, we are required from time to time to make certain milestone payments in connection with the development of technologies in-licensed from third parties.
 Our research and development expenses may fluctuate from period to period.